-Member Grants are awarded to female, professional-level WJA members in increments of $500 to be used toward professional growth.
+Member Grants are awarded to female or female-identifying, professional-level WJA members in increments of $500 to be used toward professional growth.
 Funds for WJA Member Grants are provided by the national organization and WJA chapters around the country.
 Recipients must be members in good standing.
 Student-level members are NOT eligible for member grants and are encouraged to apply for WJA Scholarships.
-If you have questions, please email Sue Elliott, WJA National Grant Chairperson, at email@example.com.
+If you have questions, please email Rachel Jurisz, WJA Membership Coordinator, at email@example.com.

-The WJA-Gabriel Love Foundation Student Scholarship in partnership with Gabriel & Co. is a $5,000 scholarship awarded to a deserving female student enrolled in fine jewelry design courses (between August 1, 2018 and July 31, 2019).
-This scholarship has been established to help provide funding for students to achieve professional growth within the fine jewelry industry and in their communities at large.
+The WJA-Gabriel Love Foundation Student Scholarship in partnership with Gabriel & Co. is a $5,000 scholarship awarded to a deserving female student enrolled in design or non-design courses through a jewelry or metalsmithing program at an accredited college, university, or training school (between August 1, 2020 and July 31, 2021).
+This scholarship has been established to help provide funding for students to achieve professional growth within the jewelry industry and in their communities at large.
 Consideration will be given to students who are able to clearly articulate a desire to participate in charitable efforts in the future or how they will use their career in jewelry to improve communities.

 Applications for this scholarship are open to members and non-members of the Women's Jewelry Association.
-Applicants must complete the online application, which includes an essay, three images, and proof of enrollment.
+Applicants must complete the online application, which includes an essay and proof of enrollment.

 Gabriel & Co. is a New York City based jewelry design house which was founded in 1989 by brothers Jack and Dominick Gabriel.
 Family owned and operated, the company began in New York City and has since evolved into one of the most prolific fine jewelry brands in the U.S., sold at more than 1,200 retailers nationwide.
 The story of Gabriel & Co. is one of passion, integrity, service and trust.
 Gabriel creates beautifully unique and distinctive pieces that are designed to reflect the true beauty that is unique in all of us.
 Each piece is passionately designed and created as a crafted personal experience.
 By infusing human passion into natural elements, Gabriel creates jewelry that enhances and celebrates beauty and personal achievements.
 Individually numbered, each piece is as unique as the woman who wears it.
 Gabriel & Co. has consistently won awards since 2011 in both JCK & Instore Magazines for being one of the most innovative and best performing brands in the jewelry industry.